celery/celery/docs/getting-started/first-steps-with-celery.rst

 .. note::

-    See the :ref:`celerytut-troubleshooting` section if the worker does not start.
+    See the :ref:`celerytut-troubleshooting` section if the worker doesn't start.

-In production you will want to run the worker in the background as a daemon.
+In production you'll want to run the worker in the background as a daemon.
 To do this you need to use the tools provided by your platform, or something like `supervisord`_ (see :ref:`daemonizing` for more information).